osohq/oso-nest-doc-mgmt/README.md

     role(user, "admin", document);
 ```

-The member role is explicitly defined for users who don't own a particular project or document:
+The member role is explicitly defined for users who don't inherit the membership role:
 ```
 ### Roles from membership
 role(user: User, "member", project: Project) if